rundeck/docs/docs/administration/projects/resource-model-sources/servicenow.md

 ::: enterprise
 :::

-This is a Node Source plugin that provides node information from ServiceNow's CMDB.
+This is a Node Source plugin that provides node information from ServiceNow's&reg;CMDB.

 There is a [How To article in the Learning section](/learning/howto/config-sn-nodesource.md) with an example setup.